What is Narcolepsy?

 The ESS questionnaire determines how likely the patient is to fall asleep in different circumstances.

-Worn like a wristwatch, actigraphy is a monitoring system that can document sleep habits.
+Actigraphy is a monitoring system worn on the wrist that documents sleep habits.

 The lumbar puncture test collects cerebrospinal fluid from the lumbar spine to measure hypocretin levels.

 Currently, there is no cure for narcolepsy, but behavioral treatments and medications aim to improve symptoms so that patients can improve daytime functioning and lead a more productive life. (x)

 - Modafinil: Stimulates the central nervous system to reduce daytime drowsiness (x)